 Surprisingly enough, the customers aren’t wrong to have these kinds of expectations.
 The average response time on social media, in most industries, is less than five minutes.
 The companies that have achieved this have paved the road to success and the rest of the world must follow in order to live up to these expectations.

-Just like with any other communication channel, when you’re interacting with your customers on social media, you’re building relationships with them.
+Just like with any other communication channel, when you’re interacting with your customers on social media (or thinking how to manage comments on Facebook Ads), you’re building relationships with them.
 Any bad customer service on social media may result in churn or bad reputation so brands should make sure their social media support is always on point.

 Be present and active on social media so your customers can have the opportunity to contact you there.